blackmamba1002/PHSX315/README.md

 \end{align*}$$

 1. $H_0$: Acelleration due to gravity is constant at all heights.
-2. $H_a$: Acelleration due to gravity is not constant at all heights.
+2. $H_1$: Acelleration due to gravity is not constant at all heights.

 ---